SEIR-7-06/Github-collaboration-guide/README.md

     - `git merge main`

-Repeat [Workflow for Adding a Feature](#workflow-for-adding-a-feature) with the other team member.
+Repeat [Workflow for Adding a Feature](#workflow-for-adding-a-feature) now with the other team member adding a feature.
 Continue alternating [Workflow for Adding a Feature](#workflow-for-adding-a-feature) with one team member adding a feature and then the other team member adding a feature.